sastan/react-render-callback/README.md

 ### Examples

-A basic example showing the can be viewed at [codesandbox.io](https://codesandbox.io/s/48k5p1r764?module=%2FApp.js).
+A basic example showing the most common use cases can be viewed/edited at [codesandbox.io](https://codesandbox.io/s/48k5p1r764?module=%2FApp.js).

 #### Use `options.cloneElement`